HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Low malignant, CD30-positive, particularly benign T-cell lymphoma (?) with a recurrent course over many years, characterized by single or multiple, painless, papulo-nodular or ulcerative skin changes with spontaneous healing and months of possibly even years of latency.
+Low-malignant, CD30-positive, particularly benign T-cell lymphoma (?) with recurrent course over many years, characterized by single or multiple, painless, papulo-nodular or ulcerative skin lesions with spontaneous healing and latency for months, possibly even years.

 Remark: Some authors consider the clinical picture as benign!

 Prevalence 0.1/100,000 population/year.
 Worldwide incidence.
 Predominantly in members of Caucasian ethnic groups, accounting for about 18% of CTCL.

 Unknown.
 Viral genesis?
 There is an increased association with atopic disease in adolescent patients.
 Detectable mutation in SDC1, COL4A1, and laminin-5 genes may be associated with tumor recurrence or progression to higher-grade lymphoma (Wang TT et al. 2017).

 V.a. adults; age: 7-83 years, mean age: 39 years (Xiong J et al. 2015); in a larger study of 20 patients, the mean age was 28.6 years (Wang TT et al. 2017).
 Very rarely, the disease is also encountered in children and adolescents.

 f:m=2.3:1 (according to other sources: 1:1).